-Having crawled its way back from the edge of an abyss, AIG is leaner than before and has nice black ink on its ledgers.
-After selling off piles of non-core businesses and quietly disposing of some riskier operations, the company in late 2014 completed its reorganization.
-AIG now operates through two reportable segments: Commercial Insurance (property/casualty, mortgage guaranty, and institutional markets) and Consumer Insurance (retirement, life, and personal insurance), as well as a Corporate and Other segment.
-The Commercial and Consumer Insurance segments each account for more than 40% of AIG's revenues.
+AIG operates through two reportable segments: Commercial Insurance (property/casualty, mortgage guaranty, and institutional markets) and Consumer Insurance (retirement, life, and personal insurance), as well as its Corporate and Other segment.
+The Commercial and Consumer Insurance segments each accounted for about 50% of AIG's revenues in 2015.

 Property/casualty coverage includes workers' compensation, home, auto, travel, accident, and specialty insurance policies.
 Property/casualty policies are sold to commercial and individual clients in the US and around the world and have continued to be a solid source of growth for AIG, even during years of financial strife.

-AIG and its subsidiaries have more than 400 offices in the US, as well as 500 offices in 75 international countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
-About 70% of AIG's annual revenues come from sales in the domestic market.
+AIG and its subsidiaries have approximately 350 offices in the US, as well as 500 offices in 75 international countries in the Americas, Europe, Africa, the Middle East, and the Asia/Pacific region.
+About 75% of AIG's annual revenues come from sales in the domestic market.

 Sales and Marketing